|Available Formats:||Paperback | eBook | See All|

 Topics covered in the guide include:

 The guide will analyze these concepts so that potential liabilities and tax savings are identified, to assist you and your clients in reducing costs and generating revenues in the multistate marketplace.
 As an adviser, you can make your services invaluable by helping your business clients use the lack of uniformity among the states to their benefit.

-The included CD-ROM features an informative 124-slide PowerPoint presentation that you can use to educate your clients—and potential clients—on multistate tax issues.
+Also included as a free download, is a PowerPoint presentation that you can use to educate your clients—and potential clients—on multistate tax issues.
 The presentation will help you illustrate situations that raise potential tax issues, and will review the rules and regulations that present the tax-saving opportunities available to them!

 Bruce M. Nelson, MA, CPA, has over 25 years’ experience in state and local tax and is currently employed at Ehrhardt Keefe Steiner Hottman, P.C.
 (EKS&H) in Colorado.
 Prior to joining EKS&H, Bruce was with a law firm specializing in state tax audit defense and litigation, was manager of tax policy for the State of Colorado, and was a senior tax manager in a Big Four accounting firm.
 Bruce earned his BA from the University of Nebraska-Lincoln and an MA from Colorado State University.
 He is on the adjunct faculty of Regis University and is a frequent seminar speaker.
 He teaches continuing education classes in state and local tax for the University of Denver’s Graduate Tax Program, the Colorado Society of CPAs, and the AICPA.
 Bruce has published more than 40 tax articles in various publications, is a coauthor of the Sales and Use Tax Answer Book, and is a former columnist for the Journal of State Taxation.
 Bruce is a member of the AICPA and the Colorado Society of Certified Public Accountants.